mineshkothari/fullstack/README.md

 And with just a few lines of code to the settings.py file and base urls.py file, you should be able to successfully hook up your existing app to a new project.

-*Please note: if the re-usable app consists of database tables having been set previously in the **_models.py_** file, you will need to make migrations and run the migrations to ensure the your project's schema has been updated.
+*Please note: if the re-usable app consists of database tables having been set previously in the **_models.py_** file, you will need to make migrations and run the migrations to ensure your project's schema has been updated.
 Type the following command in the terminal from your project's root folder:*

 ```console
 $ python manage.py makemigrations